millengustavo/ml-books/python-ml/notes.md

 # Ch2.
 Training Simple Machine Learning Algorithms for Classification

+## Perceptron
+The convergence of the perceptron is only guaranteed if the two classes are linearly separable and the learning rate is sufficiently small

+> Numpy x Python for loop structures: **Vectorization** means that an elemental arithmetic operation is automatically applied to all elements in an array.
+By formulating our arithmetic operations as a sequence of instructions on an array, rather than performing a set of operations for each element at a time, we can make better use of our modern CPU architectures with single instruction, multiple data (SIMD) support.
+Furthermore, NumPy uses highly optimized linear algebra libraries, such as Basic Linear Algebra Subprograms (BLAS) and Linear Algebra Package (LAPACK), that have been written in C or Fortran

+## Adaptive linear neurons and the convergence of learning
+**ADAptive LInear NEuron (Adaline)**: weights are updated based on a linear activation function rather than a unit step function -> Widrow-Hoff rule

+## Minimizing cost functions with gradient descent
+**Objective function**: often a cost function that we want to minimize

+**Gradient descent**: powerful optimization algorithm to find the weights that minimize the cost function -> climbing down a hill until a local or global cost minimum is reached -> take steps in the opposite direction of the gradient.
+Step size defined by the learning rate and slope of the gradient

+> A logistic regression model is closely related to Adaline, the only difference being its activation and cost function

+## Improving gradient descent through feature scaling
+Gradient descent is one of the many algorithms that benefit from feature scaling

+**Standardization**: gives the data properties of a standard normal distribution -> zero-mean and unit variance

+## Large-scale machine learning and stochastic gradient descent
+- **Batch gradient descent**: gradient is calculated from the whole training dataset
+- **Stochastic gradient descent (SGD)**: iterative/online gradient descent.
+Each gradient is calculated on a single training example.

+Advantages:
+- typically reaches convergence much faster because of more frequent weight updates
+- can escape shallow local minima more readily if we are working with nonlinear cost functions
+- can be used for online learning -> model trained on the fly as new data arrives

+> With SGD it is important to present training data in a random order; also shuffle the training dataset for every epoch to prevent cycles

+**Mini-batch gradient descent**: batch gradient descent to smaller subsets of the training data.
+Compromise between SGD and batch -> vectorized operations can improve the computational efficiency

 # Ch3.
 A Tour of Machine Learning Classifiers Using scikit-learn

 # Ch4.
 Building Good Training Datasets – Data Preprocessing